-The system comes with one or more factory-preconfigured filesystems that take up the entire space of the RAID device.
+Systems come with one or more factory-preconfigured filesystems that take up the entire space of the RAID device.
 On completion of the Setup Wizard, the factory-preconfigured filesystems will automatically be configured to be exported and shared via NFS and CIFS.
 Additionally, on SAN systems, the filesystems will be made available via CXFS.
 The CXFS cluster is automatically created for you during the setup process.
-To configure the client-only nodes, see "CXFS Configuration" on page 62.
+Appliance Manager supports a CXFS cluster with a single metadata server only.
+To configure the client-only nodes, see "CXFS Configuration" on page 59.

 Note: There are situations that will require a different filesystem configuration than the one that is preinstalled, which takes up the entire space of the RAID device.
 If you plan to use the XVM snapshot feature or iSCSI targets, for example, you must reserve space on the RAID device.
-For further information on creating filesystems, see "Filesystems" on page 28.
+For further information on creating filesystems, see "Filesystems" on page 29.